-6 Modeling Photosynthesis Regulation with PROMETHEUS
+6 Modeling Photosynthesis Regulation with Prometheus

-In addition to the two ecosystems already described, we have used PROME-THEUS to investigate the regulation of photosynthesis.
-Although the components of photosynthesis regulation have been well studied in the past, researchers continue to investigate the underlying mechanism.
+In addition to the two ecosystems already described, we used Prometheus to investigate the regulation of photosynthesis.
+Biologists have devoted a large amount of time to this system, and they continue to investigate the underlying mechanisms.
 Recently, Labiosa et al. (2003) examined photosynthetic behavior within the cyanobacterium Synechocystis sp.
 PCC 6803.
 Their experiments simulated natural lighting conditions and sampled the bacteria at nine points within a 24-hour period.
 They processed these samples using cDNA microarray technology, and measured mRNA concentrations for numerous genes.
-We used PROMETHEUS to build a plausible model of photosynthesis regulation, to analyze the resulting data, and to revise this model.
+We used Prometheus to build a plausible model of photosynthesis regulation, to analyze the microarray data, and to revise this model.